Nuclear Futures?

 The Toxic Archive.

-The Toxic Archive is a NIC exhibit exploring speculative entanglements between radioactive waste and museum collections.
+The Toxic Archive is a potential NIC exhibit exploring speculative entanglements between radioactive waste and museum collections.
 Fusing fact and fiction, the archive time travels back and forth, creating part engineered, part haphazard encounters with real and imagined objects whilst simultaneously raising questions around curatorial selectiveness and cultural heritage.

 What is a GDF? or perhaps an alternative title: At One with the Waste.